 Moving the border is an option that has been considered.
 It is possible but not necessary; however we are working with the ACT and NSW Governments and Yass Council to ensure that the complexities related to cross-border or border-adjacent communities, such as the one proposed at Ginninderry, are resolved prior to development commencing in NSW.

-The timing of the formal consultation required as part of the rezoning process on the revised NSW planning proposal is subject to any particular requirements of the gateway determination.
-The formal community consultation is the responsibility of Yass Valley Council.
+The formal community consultation required as part of the rezoning process on the revised NSW planning proposal will commence on Monday 25 March 2019, and is the responsibility of Yass Valley Council.

 For the development to proceed in NSW, the land needs to be rezoned either via an amendment to the Yass Local Environment Plan (LEP) or the preparation of a new LEP for the Parkwood area.
 The LEP amendment process and the new LEP making process are essentially the same and involve a number of steps.

 In summary, a proponent requests council to consider the rezoning of a parcel of land.
 If council agrees a planning proposal is prepared and submitted to the Department of Planning and Environment for a gateway determination.
 The ‘Gateway’ determines whether the proposal has merit and specifies any technical studies that may be required to be completed prior to community consultation.

-Following consultation, the determining authority considers the technical studies and community feedback and approves or rejects the proposed amendment or new LEP.
-If approved, the development is allowed to proceed subject to the necessary subsequent development consents of council.
+Following consultation (now underway), the determining authority considers the technical studies and community feedback and approves or rejects the proposed amendment or new LEP.
+If approved, the development is allowed to proceed subject to the necessary subsequent development consents of council for progressive development stages.